repobee/repobee/docs/contributing.rst

 And that's it, the environment is all set up!

-Full Environment to Run Integration/System Tests
+Full Environment to Run System Tests
 ------------------------------------------------
-To also run the integration/system tests located in ``tests/integration_tests``, you need to have Docker and Docker Compose installed, and the Docker daemon (service) must be running.
-Installing these utilities will vary by distribution, here are a few examples:
+To also run the system tests located in ``system_tests``, you need to have Docker and Docker Compose installed, and the Docker daemon (service) must be running.
+Installing these utilities will vary by distribution, here are a few
+examples:

 .. code-block:: bash